0 Views

 THE LIGHTHOUSE, PART 1

-We must have been walking for miles already.
+We must have been on the road for hours.
 I was only four years old when that happened.
 I didn't understand much.
 My father was smiling at every look directed at him.
 Or at least he was trying to.
 He looked exhausted and sick.
 His beard was grey and unshaven, and without any form.
 The look in his eyes was betrayed by the heavy eyebags and wrinkles that formed during our journey.

 "Daddy?", I said, "Can I have some water?".